Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Case Study Attacks

 \textbf{Experimental Setup.} This attack involves three hosts: a web server, a victim client (our laptop), and an off-path attacker.
 We use a real financial website\footnote{For ethical considerations, we anonymize this financial website in the paper.
-Moreover, our attack do not affect the website, since we only manipulate the web cache of the client side, \ie our controlled laptop.} as the web server. \zq{This website employs HTTP to deliver real-time financial data to the client in JSON format at 60-second intervals.
-Before launching the attack, the attacker can explore this website to familiarize themselves with the JSON data structure.
-Consequently, the attacker can discern specific data within the packet, as depicted in Figure~\ref{fig:web_packet}, enabling manipulation of the victim's web page.
+Moreover, our attack do not affect the website, since we only manipulate the web cache of the client side, \ie our controlled laptop.} as the web server.
+This website employs HTTP to deliver real-time Bitcoin price to the client in JSON format at 5-second intervals. \zq{Before launching the attack, the attacker uses the dig tool to probe the server's IP address, explores the website to determine the server's port, and familiarizes themselves with the JSON data structure.} Consequently, the attacker can determine the server's IP address and port, as well as identify specific data within the packet, as depicted in Figure~\ref{fig:web_packet}, enabling manipulation of the victim's web page.
+The victim client browses financial information on the web page via Wi-Fi.
+Both the attacker and the victim client are connected to the same Wi-Fi network.
+The off-path attacker attempts to detect and hijack the TCP connection between the victim client and the server.
 The server maintains a single long-lived TCP connection\footnote{As recommended in RFC 2616~\cite{rfc2616}, the client typically does not maintain multiple long-lived TCP connections with the server simultaneously.} with the client to transmit real-time financial data.
-The modern browser may open multiple concurrent TCP connections along with the long TCP connection to speed up the page loading.
-These concurrent TCP connections are short-lived and have minimal influence on inferring the target long-lived TCP connection.} The victim client browses financial information on the web page via Wi-Fi.
-Both the attacker and the victim client are connected to the same Wi-Fi network.
-The off-path attacker attempts to detect and hijack the web connection between the victim client and the server.
+Note that the modern browser may open multiple concurrent TCP connections along with the long TCP connection to speed up the page loading.
+These concurrent TCP connections are short-lived and have minimal influence on inferring the target long-lived TCP connection.
+Even if the server maintains multiple long-lived TCP connections with the client in some cases, the attacker can infer all the TCP connections and inject malicious data.